 From chemicals to biotechnology, North East Lincolnshire is at the centre of a major concentration of process industries, which in the wider Humber region employs around 20,000 people in 400 companies.

 North East Lincolnshire is part of the second largest chemical cluster in the UK.

-The process industries sector is incredibly diverse and include petrochemicals; commodity and speciality chemicals; composite materials; pigments and paints; and pharmaceuticals.
+The process industries sector is incredibly diverse and include petrochemicals; commodity and speciality chemicals; composite materials and pigments & paints.

 The cluster in North East Lincolnshire continues to attract global players from the chemical, pharmaceutical and allied industries.
 Major players locally include:

 - Solenis – operators of a 36-acre manufacturing facility in Grimsby.
 The plant, which began manufacturing in 1995, initially made superabsorbents, and now produces polymers and flocculants mainly for the mineral processing industries.

 - Tronox – Saudi-owned chemicals company, the Immingham site is the is world’s second largest producer of Titanium Dioxide.